paul-nguyen-1/CS260-LB/Week4/README.md

 <h2> Implementation Complexities </h2>
 <ol>
-<li>Insert: This will be O(N) because we traverse through the linked list n times.
+<li>Insert: This will be O(N) because we traverse through the linked list n times to insert the node within the specific position.
 Thus our time complexity is dependent on n, the number of nodes on the linked list.</li>
-<li>Remove: This will be O(N) because we traverse through the linked list n times.
+<li>Remove: This will be O(N) because we traverse through the linked list n times to find the node to remove.
 Thus our time complexity is dependent on n, the number of nodes on the linked list.</li>
 <li>Add: This will be O(N) because we traverse through the linked list n times.
-Thus our time complexity is dependent on n, the number of nodes on the linked list.</li>
+Thus our time complexity is dependent on n, the number of nodes on the linked list.
+Although, we could also make the time complexity better and make it O(1) by just inserting it at the tail.</li>
-<li>Node Position: This will be O(N) because we traverse through the linked list n times.
+<li>Node Position: This will be O(N) because we traverse through the linked list n times to find the correct node position.
 Thus our time complexity is dependent on n, the number of nodes on the linked list.</li>
 <li>Display: This will be O(N) because we traverse through the linked list n times.
 Thus our time complexity is dependent on n, the number of nodes on the linked list.</li>
 </ol>